 Need Cheaper Prices for Lounges?
 Consider a Pre-paid Entry Voucher

-Wherever you are flying from you may consider using a company called Lounge Pass*.
-They sell guaranteed lounge entry vouchers with discounted prices.
+Wherever you are flying from you may consider using a company called Lounge Pass.
+They sell guaranteed lounge entry vouchers at discounted prices.
 It is enough to have an economy class ticket and to buy a voucher to enter the lounge.

 In London airports, the voucher prices start from 37 Euros/entry (about 30 Pounds) but in many other airports, prices are much cheaper.
 This is a more practical way to enter lounges in many airports.